 And that’s it, very simple, you should start seeing the bump disappearing the next day or two, below is a photo of when I did mine, I’m sorry it’s not clear but you should be able to see the aspirin on my nose.

-Feel free to repeat this treatment every single time you notice a bump, it’s totally safe.
+Feel free to repeat this treatment every single time you notice a bump, it’s totally safe to do.

 Selecting the best saline solution for nose piercing is crucial to promote proper healing and minimize the risk of infections.
 Saline solutions designed for nose piercings should be isotonic, meaning they have a similar salt concentration to the body’s natural fluids.
 Here are some considerations when choosing the best nose piercing saline solutions:

 - Sterility: Opt for sterile saline solutions without additives or preservatives.
 Sterility ensures a clean environment for the piercing, reducing the likelihood of contamination.

 - Isotonic Formulation: Look for solutions with an isotonic formula, as they match the body’s natural saline levels.
 This promotes a gentle and effective cleansing process without causing irritation.

 - No Additives or Preservatives: Avoid solutions with additional ingredients, fragrances, or preservatives, as they may cause irritation or allergic reactions.
 A simple saline solution is typically sufficient for cleansing.